Dharmavati: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Gourimanohari, which is the 23rd melakarta.

 Janya rāgams

 Dharmavati has a few janya rāgams (derived scales) associated with it, of which Madhuvanti, Ranjani, Sri Tyagaraja and Vijayanagari are popular in concerts.
 See List of janya rāgams for all rāgams associated with Dharmavati.

-Compositions

-Here are a few common compositions sung in concerts, set to Dharmavati.